rubocop/rails-style-guide/README.md

     describe Article do
       subject { Fabricate(:article) }

-      it "is not published on creation" do subject.should_not be_published
+      it 'is not published on creation' do subject.should_not be_published
       end
     end